 Truthful asking for mercy would demand a solid state of awareness for that which one wishes mercy.
 That could of course result an enlightenment in the soul if one is truly aiming at the good.
 So, wishing for mercy could be a means of wishing to learn the proper way to act, and acquiring the necessary forces within oneself to bring the capacity to act in that proper manner.
 Thus, asking forgiveness is a means of becoming aware of one’s own sins – admitting that they were not appropriate within the structure of the universe, and wishing for wisdom and capability of acting properly within the structure of the universe.

 Why should one ask forgiveness except for being terrified of the hell that could manifest itself anywhere in an instant?
 One’s motivation could be to heal a relationship one has with someone whom one asks forgiveness.
-In both models, asking forgiveness could be seen as an oath that indicates what once was done won’t happen again in the future.
+In both models, asking forgiveness could be seen as an oath that indicates what once was done is promised not to happen again in the future.

 Considering that one has a firm judgement regarding an action that one views as a sin, one attends to commit it nevertheless, it is then quite reasonable to assume that something operates him.
-Otherwise, why should he, who’s wise enough, take an action that he himself views as a mistake?
-It is probable that he doesn’t have the necessary control over his urges, and thus temptations of any sort influence his actions.
+Otherwise, why should he, who is wise, take an action that he himself views as a mistake?
+It is probable that he does no possess the necessary control over his urges, and thus temptations of any sort influence his actions.
 Therefore, he is the victim of his own urges.
-Or rather, he might be the victim of the evil within him with which he hasn’t probably united.
+Or rather, he might be the victim of the evil within him with which he has probably yet to unite.

 The internal forces are equipped with language.
 A dialogue could be formed with them, though detachment from the self is mandatory in that process, for one should be able to notice the forces first.
-In order to notice them, one should observe oneself as a stranger.
+In order to notice them, one should observe oneself so carefully in a way that warrior would observe his opponent.
 Thoughts, sudden words that come to utterance, bodily reactions – they are all elements that must be observed.
 Forces manifest themselves through those elements.
-If any change is noticed in any of those elements, then one should examine the state at which one’s emotions are.
-For example, let us assume one is in a psychological and physiological state of confusion, and reflections of some forces manifest themselves on the eyebrows in the form of frowning.
+If a change is noticed in any of those elements, then one should examine the state of one’s emotions.
+For example, let us assume one is in a psychological and physiological state of confusion, and reflections of certain forces manifest themselves on the eyebrows in the form of frowning.
 One then must ask oneself, “Why am I frowning?”
 That initiates an investigation into what lies beneath the surface of the facial expression one has encountered involuntarily.
-One should then be open for answers, and also open for a dialogue with the thing that reveals itself in form of frowning.
+One should then be open for answers, and also open for a dialogue with the thing that reveals itself in the form of frowning.

 It is only through the lens of pain that man can dream.
 So, he shall not be reluctant to feel the pain when necessary.
 In solitude he should freely speak loudly of the pain he feels or felt before, and even tears may be in need of shedding.
 He should see the pain, live the pain, and try to understand the pain.
 Only then he can detach, from that which had hurt, and from he who was once hurt.
 He should write the pain, even, without covering the wounds.
 Truthfully he must write – rich in details.
 Why?
 To gaze at the evil.
 That is how one should learn to forgive, for forgiveness takes courage and practice.

 The other side of the question is, why should one not forgive?
-Shortest answer could be, because it’s not desirable to get bitten by the same fang.
-That’s the best motivation.
+Shortest answer could be, because it is not desirable to be exposed vulnerably to the same fang.
+That is the best motivation.
 On the contrary, though, the motivation could be to keep the heart filled with hatred.
 A monster will then be born.
 It will feed on the hatred and the resentment.
 It will grow massive that it will be able to devour the soul.
 Wishing for destruction, and aiming at it could then become one’s primary motivation for existence – it could become one’s primary mode of being.

 However, the need to forgive might be rooted deeply in an attachment to matter or the self.
-Otherwise, there would be no need to forgive, for there would be nothing to forgive.
-The core problem is that there might be a resentment with which one needs to come to peace.
-The solution isn’t to wipe evil from the face of the world.
-It’s rather impossible, and may not even be for the good.
+Otherwise, there would be no need to forgive, for there would exist nothing to forgive.
+The core problem is that there might exist a resentment with which one needs to come to peace.
+The solution is not to wipe evil from the face of the world.
+It is rather impossible, and may not even be for the good.
 Instead, as we already investigated, one must gaze into the devil’s eyes.
 One must be prepared not to allow the flaming eyes of demons mark the heart or the soul.
 How should one be safe from such flames?
 By freeing oneself from the chains of the self.

-One has learnt to see from the heart, to see and feel things from a deep personal, emotional perspective.
-It isn’t strange that man had to learn such way of seeing and feeling, for he needs to survive, and therefore anything could be a threat.
+One has learnt to see from the heart – to see and feel things from a deep personal, emotional perspective.
+It is not strange that man had to learn such way of seeing and feeling, for he needs to survive, and therefore anything could be a threat.
 Thus, it requires practice to develop the necessary skills to see and yet not see.
 Even more profound it would be to see from the eyes one does not own.
-How then, would there be anything in need of forgiving?
+How then, would there exist anything in need of forgiving?